qdrant/qdrant-cloud-support-tools/hybrid-cloud-support-bundle/README.md

 ## Prerequisites

-This script requires to be run in a Linux, macOS, or Windows environment with WSL. `bash` is required.
+This script requires to be run in a Linux, macOS, or Windows environment with WSL.
+At least `bash` version 3 is required.

 The following tools are required to use this script: